-Build an API for your frontend using Cloudflare Workers · Cloudflare Pages docs
+Build an API for your front end using Cloudflare Workers

 :id param inside of a handler:

-const Post = request => { // This will be used soon to retrieve a post const postId = request.params.id
+const Post = request => { // This will be used soon to retrieve a post const postId = request.params.id;

-const body = JSON.stringify(post) const headers = { 'Content-type': 'application/json' } return new Response(body, { headers })}
+const body = JSON.stringify(post); const headers = { 'Content-type': 'application/json' }; return new Response(body, { headers });

 Defining a static data class

-Until now, we've used empty stub data to return data in our API routes.
-To make this application meaningful, we'll define a static data class, called
+Until now, you have used empty stub data to return data in our API routes.
+To make this application meaningful, define a static data class, called

 PostsStore, to simulate how you might retrieve data from a database or other data source.
 In